niente010/MDEF_website/docs/project/jaleo.md

 ---

-!!! info "**Intro**"
+!!! danger "**Intro**"
      This is the first idea i had for my final project, which eventually changed!
      Anyway, I like to keep it here because i think it represents the path I've been through the Master.
-     If you're lazy and you just want to skip to the last part, just go here:
+     If you're lazy and you just want to skip to the last part, just go here: https://niente010.github.io/MDEF_website/project/jaleo/#jaleo

 ## **ooorganismooo**
 ### **ooorganismooo: manifesto**